-Many congratulations on your offer, and a really warm welcome to Drama!
+Congratulations on your offer, and a really warm welcome to Drama!
 Our students and staff make our department one of the most stimulating and vibrant places to study drama in the country.

 Between an exciting range of modules, student-led festivals and visiting practitioners, there are always a few things going on!
 The breadth and depth of our programme benefits from our experience as one of the oldest Drama departments in the UK, as well as our commitment to research-led teaching from staff at the cutting-edge of their field.

-I most enjoy...
-The fact that my degree is so flexible and this is something that made me want to study here.
+I like the fact that my degree is so flexible and this is something that made me want to study here.
 There are a lot of optional modules that you choose yourself meaning you are always studying something that you truly want to learn about!

-I most enjoy...
-The way that drama challenges the misconception 'Drama is not a proper subject'.
+I most enjoy the way that drama challenges the misconception 'Drama is not a proper subject'.
 I can't express how false this statement is!
 I absolutely adore Exeter as a place because of how picturesque it is.
 The campus is adorable and the town is friendly and clean.